AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-migration.md

 ### Adobe I/O Project Configuration

 **Required Actions:**
+When setting up a project to subscribe to events, there are four differnet ways to interact with those event subscriptions.

+The Journaling is always available by default, which provides a pull model in which events can be pulled via API and stores up to 7 days of past events.
+In addition to this, you can optionally choose one of the below options:

-When setting up a project to subscribe to events, there are three ways to interact with those event subscriptions in order to receive the events.
-The first is Journaling, which provides a pull model in which events can be pulled via API and stores up to 7 days of past events.
-The second is Webhooks, which can be configured to send events either as single events or batched to a webhook endpoint in near real-time with the event occurrence.
-Third is Runtime, where you can set up your own custom function within Adobe that events will automatically run through near-real time.
-Depending on the mechanism, the following actions are required
+1. Webhooks, which can be configured to send events either as single events or batched to a webhook endpoint in near real-time with the event occurrence.
+2. Runtime, where you can set up your own custom function within Adobe that events will automatically run through near-real time.
+3. AWS Event Bridge, which enables you to route events between your own applications, third-party SaaS applications, and AWS services.
+For more information, refer to [Adobe Developer Docs for Event Bridge](https://developer.adobe.com/events/docs/guides/amazon-eventbridge/)

+Depending on the mechanism, the following actions are required.

-- **Create Adobe I/O Project:** Set up a new project or use an existing one in [Adobe Developer Console](https://console.adobe.io)
+- **Create Adobe I/O Project:** Set up a new project or use an existing one in [Adobe Developer Console](https://developer.adobe.com/console/)
 - **Configure OAuth Server-to-Server:** Generate client credentials for authentication.
 The authentication will be required for Journaling.
 - **Subscribe to Events:** Select specific Lead Activity events needed
 - **Set Webhook URL:** Provide production-ready HTTPS endpoint to receive these events, if webhook is chosen as the subscription mechanism